 "How?"
 Arthur gapped.

 "She shall need a place to stay, a job as well."
+Arthur said as he started to pace a little.

 "Here," Tristan suggested.